 Repeat these steps with Bing Webmaster Tools too.

-For Pinterest, you need to create a Pinterest account, type in your website URL and when you click to verify, a code like the one below will be generated.
+For Pinterest, you need to create a Pinterest account, type in your website URL and when you click to verify, a line of code like the one below will be generated.
 Copy and paste the code into your Pinterest Site Verification.

 As for the other settings, you can just leave them as is.